 - before petting them (which helps prevent jumping on people)

-Be careful that you don't inadvertently use positive reinforcement to reward unwanted behaviors.
+Be careful that you don't accidentally use positive reinforcement training to reward unwanted behaviors.
 For example, if you let your dog outside every time they bark at a noise in the neighborhood, you're giving a reward (access to the yard) for behavior you want to discourage.

 It can take time for your dog to learn certain behaviors.
 You may need to use a technique called "shaping," which means reinforcing something close to the desired response and then gradually requiring more from your dog before they get a treat.